+XXIV.
 APPENDIX

 These calculations will change from year to year and sometimes from quarter to quarter depending on the formulas employed.
 The formulas stay the same, the raw data referenced will change.
-This raw data was last researched and entered on August 26, 2020.
-A summary of the compensation data for use in terms of calls and contracts that take effect in 2021 is available.
-Please contact The Administrator to the Committee on Ministry at comadmin@thepresbytery.org for the spreadsheet.
+This raw data was last researched and entered on September 8, 2021.